MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-macOS.md

 # Installing PowerShell on macOS

-PowerShell supports macOS 10.13 and higher.
+PowerShell supports macOS 10.12 and higher.
+PowerShell 7.0.3 and PowerShell Preview 7.1 require macOS 1.3 and higher.
 All packages are available on our GitHub [releases][] page.
 After the package is installed, run `pwsh` from a terminal.

 > [!NOTE]
 > PowerShell 7 is an in-place upgrade that removes PowerShell Core 6.x.